g3w-suite/g3w-suite-documentation/datamanagement.md

 #  Management and organization of geographic data and QGIS projects
 _**This section describes how to organize QGIS data and projects locally and how to synchronize them on the server environment for publication purposes**_

-Thanks to the integration with the APIs of QGIS it is now possible to manage the main formats (geographic or not) supported by QGIS Server:
+Thanks to the integration with the APIs of QGIS it is now possible to manage the main formats (geographically and not) supported by QGIS Server:

 * **reading and editing mode**
-  * PostGreSQL/PostGIS
+  * PostGreSQL/PostGis
   * Oracle Spatial (compiling QGIS Server)
   * SQLite/SpatiaLite
   * GeoPackage